niplav/site/logical.md

 [^2]: Suggested by GPT-4.
 Stands for [joining, combining, uniting](https://en.wiktionary.org/wiki/%E5%90%88#Definitions).
 Also "to suit; to fit", "to have sexual intercourse", "to fight, to have a confrontation with", or "to be equivalent to, to add up".
 [^3]: Which is needed because tape states close to the output are more important than tape states early on.
 [^4]: Together with two constants to avoid division by zero or same logical correlations for programs with different outputs differences.
+[^5]: I have the suspicion that this whole thing isn't actually a problem and one can just compare permutations of the whole infinite tape, *but* I don't want to take any chances with weirdnesses around permutations of infinitely many elements, or the mean-squared error between infinitely long lists.
+Also it's nice to be able to actually implement the solution.